open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 ### Attributes

 If exporting of attributes of given type are enabled, then they are exported in following order:
+1. Body
-1. Resource
+2. Resource attributes
-2. Scope
+3. Scope attributes
-3. Log itself
+4. Log attributes

-In case of name conflict the later attribute name will be appended with the `export_separator` value.
+In case of name conflict the later attribute name will be appended with the `export_distinguishing_suffix` value.
+If the value is empty string then the last value wins.

 ### Optional Settings